Artificial intelligence to advance Earth observation: : A review of models, recent trends, and pathways forward: Explainable AI and causal inference

 \subsection{Explainable AI}

-Many successful neural network models are so large and complex that it is challenging to understand or study their inner workings at a level of abstraction that gives insight into the predictions obtained from them.
-Many eXplainable AI (XAI) methods exist for various learning paradigms~\cite{SamArXiv20,roscher2020explainable}.
-These techniques range from {\em post-hoc interpretability}, via either advanced feature ranking techniques~\cite{Ola19xai,Johnson20sakame} or analysis of the activation maps within the learned network (e.g. GradCam or the layer-wise relevance propagation method described below); to {\em interpretability by design}, i.e. networks that are learned to be explicitly explainable~\cite{Marcos2019}.
-These techniques can derive spatially explicit and temporally resolved explanations of what the AI models have learned and what are the most expressive space and temporal scales~\cite{Johnson20sakame}.
+Due to their size and complexity, many successful neural network models pose a challenge in comprehending or studying their inner workings at a level of abstraction that provides insight into their predictions.
+Various explainable AI (XAI) methods exist for different learning paradigms~\cite{SamArXiv20,roscher2020explainable}.
+These methods encompass {\em post-hoc interpretability}, employing advanced feature ranking techniques~\cite{Ola19xai,Johnson20sakame} or analyzing activation maps within the learned network (e.g., GradCam or layer-wise relevance propagation), as well as {\em interpretability by design}, involving networks explicitly designed to be explainable~\cite{Marcos2019}.
+These techniques can generate spatially explicit and temporally resolved explanations of what AI models have learned, emphasizing specific spatial and temporal scales~\cite{Johnson20sakame}.

-``Post-hoc'' methods include (but are not limited to) backpropagation-based or feature attribution techniques, such as layer-wise relevance propagation, DeepLift, and integrated gradients~\cite{roscher2020explainable,SamArXiv20}.
-Input feature ablation, occlusion, and perturbation-based approaches, such as model reliance and Shapley value sampling, also belong to this category.
-They all try to address the problem of meaningfully relating the output or the intermediate activations of a complex neural architecture to its input features.
-Attention mechanisms and transformers have recently shown great potential in Earth sciences~\cite{russwurm2020self} and provide ante-hoc explanations by assigning coefficients to the different spatio-temporal locations, which correspond to their importance of the latter when the model provides an output.
-These coefficients constitute saliency maps, which can be used for interpretation purposes.
-Unlike conventional recurrent neural networks, they allow introspection into the long-range interactions in space-time series.
+``Post-hoc'' methods, including backpropagation-based or feature attribution techniques like layer-wise relevance propagation, DeepLift, and integrated gradients~\cite{roscher2020explainable,SamArXiv20}, also encompass input feature ablation, occlusion, and perturbation-based approaches such as model reliance and Shapley value sampling.
+These methods address the challenge of meaningfully relating a complex neural architecture's output or intermediate activations to its input features.
+Attention mechanisms and transformers, which have shown promise in Earth sciences~\cite{russwurm2020self}, provide ante-hoc explanations by assigning coefficients to different spatio-temporal locations, indicating their importance when the model generates an output.
+These coefficients form saliency maps, facilitating interpretation.
+In contrast to traditional recurrent neural networks, attention mechanisms allow insight into long-range interactions in space-time series.